ietf-wg-cellar/matroska-specification/notes.md

 When the `ChapterSegmentEditionUID` is set to a valid `EditionUID` from the linked Segment.
 A `Matroska Player` **MUST** play these linked `Edition`.

-## Soft Linking

-Soft Linking is used by Chapter Codecs ((#ordered-edition-and-matroska-segment-linking)).
-Chapter Codecs can reference another `Segment` and jump to that `Segment`.
-The way the `Segments` are described are internal to the chapter codec and unknown to the Matroska level.
-But there are `Elements` within the `Info Element` (such as `ChapterTranslate`) that can translate a value representing a `Segment` in the chapter codec and to the current `SegmentUID`.